-Numerous invasive plants and animals spreading in BC, such as Goldfish (Carassius auratus), Yellow floating heart (Nymphoides peltata), Eurasian watermilfoil (Myriophyllum spicatum), and Yellow flag iris (Iris pseudacorus), started out in garden ponds or in home aquariums.
+Numerous invasive plants and animals spreading in BC, such as Goldfish

+(Carassius auratus), Yellow floating heart (Nymphoides peltata), Eurasian watermilfoil (Myriophyllum spicatum), and Yellow flag iris (Iris pseudacorus), started out in garden ponds or in home aquariums.
+It is inhumane to release unwanted pets and in some instances is unlawful to introduce species into the natural environment.
 We can protect BC's biodiversity by making sure we are responsible pet owners.
-Never release plants and animals into the wild, and do not dump aquariums or water garden debris into rivers, streams, lakes or storm sewers.
-Instead, return or rehome the animal, and dry or freeze unwanted aquarium plants before disposing of them into the trash.
+Never release animals into the wild, and do not dump aquariums or water garden debris into waterways or sewers.
+Instead, rehome the animal, and dry or freeze unwanted aquarium plants before disposing of them into the trash.
 Do not compost!